Shorewood Citizen Advocates

 The Cost of Reclaiming City-Owned Right-of-Way

-Above: A trail crossing sign covered by ROW overgrowth, first reported to ClickFix in 2021, remains overgrown in 2023.)
+Above: A trail crossing sign covered by ROW overgrowth, first reported to ClickFix in 2021, was reported twice more, and finally cleared in summer 2024.)

 The city has right-of-way (ROW) along almost every public street within its boundaries.
 City Ordinance 901.01 requires the ROW to be clear of structures, boulders, fences and trees that obstruct the view for safe passage on the roadways.
 This criteria is clearly set out for the health, safety and welfare of anyone using the roadways.